 The ingredients for this corned beef pasta bake are all normal pantry staples.

-Pasta shells – I like to use conchiglie pasta because the shell shape holds lots of sauce.
-I would recommend using either shells, or perhaps a twisted pasta such as fusilli which has lots of deep ridges to hold the sauce.
-For this recipe (for 4 people) I’ve allowed 60 grams (2 ounces) of dried pasta per person plus an additional 60 grams (in case anyone wants a second helping)
+Pasta shells - I like to use conchiglie pasta because the shell shape holds lots of sauce.
+I would recommend using either shell shapes or twisted pasta such as fusilli that has lots of deep ridges to hold the sauce.
+For this recipe (for 4 people) I've allowed 60 grams (2 ounces) of dried pasta per person plus an additional 60 grams (in case anyone wants a second helping)!

-Bully beef – this is also called corned beef, and comes in a can.
+Bully beef - this is also called corned beef and comes in a can.
 I would recommend buying the best brand available as some of the cheaper brands often contain a lot of fat.
 I normally remove any visible fat before using it.
+For my UK readers, I would recommend Prince's bully beef.

 Tomatoes, onions and mushrooms – these are my vegetables of choice, and they should be coarsely chopped.